severian5it/ResidenceGiulioCesare/README.md

 1. To easily locate it in the city of Rome.

+1. To know which tourist attractions are close to it.

 1. Plenty of high quality images of the Rooms where I can spend my vacation.

 1. To be able to get in contact to the management in a quick and easy way.